garrett361/transformers_notes/main.typ

   such that the entire algorithm generates the correct distribution.
-  $n + 1$ tokens are created in this case#footnote[We cannot generate more tokens because drawing from $p'$ effectively changes the prefix that the full model should use.];.
+  $n + 1$ tokens are created in this case#footnote[We cannot generate more tokens because drawing from $p'$ effectively changes the prefix that the full model should use.].

 + If all of the $gamma$ tokens are accepted, generate token $gamma + 1$ from the full model's outputs.